rightjs/rightjs-docs/docs/en/docs/util/observer.md

     var my_observer = new MyObserver();

-Or, if you don't have an ability to inherit the class directly, you can use its static method call {Observer.create} to make practically any object behave like an observer.
+Or, if you don't have an ability to inherit the class directly, you can use its static method called {Observer.create} to make practically any object behave like an observer.

     var Klass = new Class(AnotherKlass, {